Every day there are little things that we find annoying with the programs we use.

 data source".
 That's all well and good, but what if my parameter list only has 5

 or 10 values?
-Shouldn't I be given the option (in the form of a checkbox in the
+The solution is to give the user an option (in the form of a checkbox in the parameter

-parameter properties) to include a "Select All" option?
+properties) to include a "Select All" option.
 There is a workaround which involves modifying your SQL query, but

 this is quite tedious.

-This will be fixed by Microsoft in Reporting Services 2005 Service Pack 2 as per Brian Welcker's blog:
+UPDATE: This was fixed by Microsoft in Reporting Services 2005 Service Pack 2 as per

 http://blogs.msdn.com/bwelcker/archive/2006/08/14/700189.aspx